 Operations Manager, a component of Microsoft System Center 2012, is software that helps you monitor services, devices, and operations for many computers from a single console.
 This topic explains basic concepts about Operations Manager for the administrator who manages the Operations Manager infrastructure and the operator who monitors and supports the computers in your business.

 What Operations Manager Does

 Businesses, small and large, are typically dependent on the services and applications provided by their computing environment.
 IT departments are responsible for ensuring the performance and availability of those critical services and applications.
 That means that IT departments need to know when there is a problem, identify where the problem is, and figure out what is causing the problem, ideally before the users of the applications encounter the problems.
 The more computers and devices in the business, the more challenging this task becomes.

 Using Operations Manager in the environment makes it easier to monitor multiple computers, devices, services, and applications.
 The Operations console, shown in the following image, enables you to check the health, performance, and availability for all monitored objects in the environment and helps you identify and resolve problems.

-To learn more about the Operations Manager consoles, see Comparing the Operations Manager Consoles in the Operations Guide.
+To learn how to use the Operations Manager consoles, see Using the Operations Manager Consoles in the Operations Guide.

 Operations Manager will tell you which monitored objects are not healthy, send alerts when problems are identified, and provide information to help you identify the cause of a problem and possible solutions.
 As the administrator, you configure what will be monitored by selecting computers and devices to be monitored and importing management packs that provide monitoring for specific features and applications.
 To decide which objects to monitor and what to monitor for, you need to understand the features that comprise the Operations Manager infrastructure and how Operations Manager works.